Phil Plait

 Philip Cary Plait (born September 30, 1964), also known as The Bad Astronomer, is an American astronomer, skeptic, and popular science blogger.
 Plait has worked as part of the Hubble Space Telescope team, images and spectra of astronomical objects, as well as engaging in public outreach advocacy for NASA missions.
-He has written two books, Bad Astronomy and Death from the Skies.
+He has written three books, Bad Astronomy, Death from the Skies, and Under Alien Skies.
 He has also appeared in several science documentaries, including How the Universe Works on the Discovery Channel.
 From August 2008 through 2009, he served as president of the James Randi Educational Foundation.
 Additionally, he wrote and hosted episodes of Crash Course Astronomy, which aired its last episode in 2016.

 Early life

 Plait grew up in the Washington, D.C. area.
 He has said he became interested in astronomy when his father brought home a telescope when Plait was 5 years old or so.
 According to Plait, he "aimed it at Saturn that night.
 One look, and that was it.
 I was hooked."